 Educators, politicians, and parents would do well to ease up on promoting universal college attendance, and give serious attention to what is going on in grades 7-12.

-Unfortunately, many Americans seem to view high school as an extension of childhood, a time in which “kids can be kids” before having to think about the “real world.”
+In earlier generation, a high school diploma represented the completion of a high level of formal education.
+For most people, completing the eighth grade was sufficient preparation for most occupations.
+Nowadays, instead of viewing those last four years of free formal education as a time to acquire advanced skills and knowledge, Americans seem to view high school as an extension of childhood, a time in which “kids can be kids” before having to think about the “real world.”

 News bulletin: High school IS the real world.

-Sixteen year olds who behave like jerks to their teachers are going to behave like jerks to their employers and their spouses.
+Sixteen-year-olds who behave like jerks to their teachers are going to behave like jerks to their employers and their spouses.

-Fourteen year olds who constantly blame their failure to turn in assignments on the dog, their parents, traffic, etc., will go through life making excuses for their own lack of gumption.
+Fourteen-year-olds who constantly blame their failure to turn in assignments on the dog, their parents, traffic, etc., will go through life making excuses for their own lack of gumption.

 Grades K-6 can reasonably be regarded as the grades of childhood.
 During these grades, children learn how to function in groups, and how to control their impulses.
 This is the time for them to master the basic math concepts, handwriting, the spelling of common words, and the ability to read fluently at their intellectual level.